Getting Started with SpriteKit

 Note: I’ve excluded watchOS.
 Who will ever be able to play an adventure game on watchOS?

-Running the app on Apple TV
+Running the App on Apple TV

-Apple TV is my main development device.
-In order to be able to select it from the list of target devices, I need to pair it first.
+Apple TV is my primary development device.
+To select it from the list of target devices, I need to pair it first.

-Clean slate
+Clean Slate

 Conclusion

-In the next post I will introduce shape nodes and draw a simple cursor.
+In the next post, I will introduce shape nodes and draw a simple cursor.

 Discussion on r/iOSProgramming

-Next: Introduction to shape nodes - The cursor
+Next: Introduction to Shape Nodes - The Cursor